Local’s Guide to The Best of Madrid

 Unlock perks by contacting Jessica to book your trip.

-Things to do around Madrid, Spain
+Things to do in Madrid, Spain

 Madrid, Spain, is an exciting city with plenty of historical, cultural, artistic and contemporary sights to cross off the list.
 Start with choosing a central hotel and bring a comfortable pair of shoes as it's a mainly walking city.